-The Best Oven Mitts of 2018
+The Best Oven Mitts of 2021

-Whether you’re an occasional baker or experienced chef, your oven mitts are the sole protective layer between your sensitive fingers and a brutally hot pan—which means that mediocre quality really isn’t going to cut it.
-That’s why we tested nine of the top mitts on the market to find out which ones could actually handle the heat.
+Whether you’re an occasional baker or experienced chef, your oven mitts are the sole protective layer between your fingertips and a brutally hot pan—which means mediocre quality really isn’t going to cut it.
+We tested and retested 11 of the top mitts on the market to find out which ones could actually handle the heat.

-We held onto hot trays, moved scalding oven racks, and picked up kitchen utensils, paying careful attention to things like how quickly heat moved through each glove to our hands, general comfort, and whether we were still able to perform simple kitchen tasks while wearing each mitt.
-And after a comprehensive workup, we finally found an oven mitt that just plain protects our hands without getting in the way.
-Perfect.

 These are the best oven mitts we tested ranked, in order:

-- Homwe Silicone Oven Mitts
+OXO Good Grips Silicone Oven Mitts with Potholder

-- RedLantana Silicone Oven Mitts
+Food52 Five Two Silicone Oven Mitts

 Big Red House Oven Mitts

 Sometimes a product just gets everything right—and the Big Red House mitts get everything right.
-I hardly would’ve expected a layered cotton mitt to hold its own against silicone and Teflon varieties, but they're the only ones that protected my hands for more than four minutes while I held a baking sheet straight from a 450°F oven.
-In comparison, the runner-up for that test was only comfortable for just over one minute.
+I hardly would’ve expected a layered cotton mitt to hold its own against silicone and Teflon varieties, but they gave my hands enough protection for more than four minutes while I held a baking sheet straight from a 450°F oven.
+In comparison, some other mitts for that test were only comfortable for just over one minute.

 The heat protection is surely the most important thing, but there’s more to like about the Big Red House mitts.
 They’re nice-looking (simple and classic) and lined with soft, comfortable terry cloth.
 Silicone striping helps with grip.
-They don’t dwarf my woman-sized hands, which I really appreciate, but they aren’t so small that my male roommate couldn't comfortably wear them (I had him try them on too).
+They don’t dwarf my small hands, which I really appreciate, but they aren’t so small that my husband couldn't comfortably wear them (I had him try them on too).
 I found it easy to shift a hot oven rack while wearing them, though picking up spoons in my gloved hands proved slightly more difficult.
 Finally, at $13 a pair, they’re an excellent bargain.

+Food52 is an online food community that publishes pro-chef-approved recipes and serves as a marketplace for its own line of gorgeous kitchen appliances, among other cooking and baking ware.
+These mitts wisely combine the heat-resistance of silicone and wearability of soft fabric, making them extremely comfortable to wear.
+The interior is soft to the touch and felt like a fleece blanket covering my hands.
+These mitts are long, which means my hand and part of my forearm were safe during testing.
+In terms of care, they’re washer and dryer-safe.

+While we’re confident the high quality will ensure longevity for these mitts, we think they’re a bit too pricey for most consumers.

+Hi, I’m Valerie, a cooking and baking enthusiast at Reviewed.
+As I spend a ton of time testing ovens and other kitchen appliances, I’m always looking for a sturdy, well-made pair of oven mitts to help make my life easier.

-Hi, I’m Kori.
+And I’m Kori.
 I used to be a Home and Outdoors Editor at Reviewed, which means I’ve done a great deal of cooking both professionally and personally.
 This also means I’ve burned my fingers while cooking—a lot.

-From bear paw shaped novelty oven mitts, to the oven gloves commonly used in the Reviewed test labs, to the more traditional gloves I typically don at home, I’ve tried all kinds.
+From bear paw shaped novelty oven mitts, to the oven gloves commonly used in the Reviewed test labs, to the more traditional gloves that most people have, we’ve tried all kinds.
 Some worked OK, like Reviewed’s oven gloves.
-Others, like the bear paw mitts, were thrown out in a fit of anger after hot bakeware singed my hands through the fabric.
-Until I began testing for this review, I’d never actually tried an oven mitt that felt as protective as it should.
-And now that I've seen what's out there, I refuse to use subpar oven mitts in my home again.
+Others, like the bear paw mitts, were thrown out in a fit of anger after hot bakeware singed our tester’s hands through the fabric.
+Until we began testing for this review, we’d never actually tried an oven mitt that felt as protective as it should.
+And now that we've seen what's out there, we refuse to use subpar oven mitts in our own kitchens again.

 Testing oven mitts is a tricky business, so each test I performed was carefully designed to provide important information without requiring me to burn my fingers in the name of data.
 In order to check how effectively each mitt protected my hands from heat, I placed a sheet pan in a 450°F oven for half an hour.
 I then used each mitt to hold the pan, measuring the length of time I was able to do so before it got uncomfortably hot.
 Four minutes was the maximum length of the test, but only one mitt (the Big Red House) made it that far.
 To further test heat protection, along with dexterity, I also ran the oven at 350°F for one hour, then used each mitt to move an oven rack to a new position.